olgaches/geograph_tranquillity/README.md

 Wartmann, F.M., Tieskens, K.F., van Zanten, B.T., Verburg, P.H., 2019.
 Exploring tranquillity experienced in landscapes based on social media.
 Appl.
 Geogr.
 113, 102112.

-Additionally, the script "selecting_documents.py" creates files with 100 random descriptions extracted using each of the search terms.
+Additionally, the script "selecting_documents.py" creates files with x random descriptions extracted using each of the search terms.
 These are further used for manual annotation.